wraith-wireless/captiv8/README.md

     * It's a free hotspot but requires some PII to pass the captive portal i.e. Last name and room number
-3. You're a legimate hotspot owner or guest network owner and want to test your network/your ability to identify illegitimate access.
+3. You're a legimate hotspot owner or guest network owner and want to test your network/ability to identify illegitimate access.

 ## 2. INSTALLING/USING: